 Possible uses include:

 Practicing a presentation

 Recording an interview with a guest speaker

 The One Button Studio is available to all members of the Colby community.
-The studio is located in Miller 205 – the experimental classroom.
-There is no need to reserve the room, as it is available on a walk-in basis.
+There are two studios: The first is located in Miller 205 – the experimental classroom.
+There is no need to reserve this room, as it is available on a walk-in basis.
+The second studio is in Lovejoy 406 – the Instructional Media Center – and must be reserved.
 See the video below for a brief tour of the room, and scroll further down for common questions.

 Whatever layout you see on the confidence monitor in front of you is what gets recorded to your drive.
 Some have noticed a stuttering motion on the confidence monitor; this artifact will not be recorded.

 During the power-up sequence, there is a prompt to do an audio test.
 You will be able to hear yourself at this stage.
 Additionally, there is a small pair of audio meters on the equipment rack to provide a visual representation of your voice.

 Any FAT32 formatted drive should be compatible with the system.
 If further confirmation is needed, look to the equipment rack.
 While recording, there will be a button with a black dot that glows red.
 During the 5 second countdown, this light will blink.